vaner-org/launchpad/README.md

 ## Installation

+Requires Godot 4.2

 1. Download latest release from [here](https://github.com/vaner-org/launchpad/releases/latest) or [AssetLib](https://godotengine.org/asset-library/asset/3239) and place it in your project's `addons` folder.
 2. In the toolbar, navigate to Project > Project Settings > Plugins and enable Launchpad.
+3. If you also have [Launchpin](https://github.com/vaner-org/launchpin) installed, its scene will be preferred.

 ## Usage